drscotthawley/drscotthawley.github.io/_posts/2017-2-6-Machine-Learning-Reference-List.md

-#Neural Network / Machine Learning Notes:
+#Neural Network / Machine Learning Reference List:

 *A list of references & tutorials I compiled ca. February 2016 & again in October 2016.
 The field moves so quickly, much of this may be out of date.
 This was compiled for my own use; if you find it useful as well, that's great.*